Top seven questions relating to Keystone Property Finance transfer of equity

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Keystone Property Finance conveyancing panel and accountant before transferring equity.

 Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If such conditions are not strictly observed you may be in breach of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your lawyer will check with Keystone Property Finance This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+This is something that that your conveyancer will check with Keystone Property Finance This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects